waveaccounting/django-sixpack/README.rst

 -----------------

 By passing in the argument `local` in the SixpackTest constructor you can tell django-sixpack to create a convertible db record for each participant.

-This feature is useful when you want to pull information on an existing participant which is unavailble through the standard Sixpack API.
+This feature is particullary useful when you want to pull information on an existing participant, a feature unavailable through Sixpack API.

 .. code:: python

    experiment = ButtonColorTest(local=True)

-Make sure you run a migration for the django-sixpack's `SixpackParticipant` model.

 You may also choose to track only locally by passing in `sixpack=False` to the test constructor.

 .. code:: python

    experiment = ButtonColorTest(local=True, sixpack=False)

+*Make sure you run a migration for the django-sixpack's `SixpackParticipant` model.*

 Suported Versions
 -----------------